truonghoangnguyen/nikaya2/.scripts/nm-all-out/012-the-greater-discourse-on-the-lion-s-roar.md

 [^183]: This knowledge can be exemplified by the Buddha's analysis of kamma in MN 57, MN 135 and MN 136.

-[^184]: This knowledge will be elucidated in $\S \S 35-42$ below.
+[^184]: This knowledge will be elucidated in §§35-42 below.

 [^185]: The Tathāgata's understanding of the many elements constituting the world will be found in MN 115.4-9.

 [^186]: Vbh §813 explains that the Tathāgata understands that beings are of inferior inclinations and superior inclinations, and that they gravitate towards those who share their own inclinations.

-[^187]: Vbh $\S \S 814-27$ gives a detailed analysis.
+[^187]: Vbh §§814-27 gives a detailed analysis.
 MA states the meaning more concisely as the Tathāgata's knowledge of the superiority and inferiority of beings' faculties of faith, energy, mindfulness, concentration, and wisdom.

 [^188]: Vbh §828 : The "defilement" (sankilesa) is a state causing deterioration, "cleansing" (vodāna) a state causing excellence, "emergence" (vutṭhāna) is both cleansing and the rising out of an attainment.
 The eight liberations (vimokkha $\bar{a}$ ) are enumerated in MN 77.22 and MN 137.26; the nine attainments (samäpatti) are the four jhānas, four immaterial attainments, and the cessation of perception and feeling as in MN 25.12-20.